lsst-dm/dmtn-026/index.rst

 Since many packages have C++ classes and functions that are not exposed to Python, there are large chunks of C++ code that are not currently tested explicitly.
-Without tests there is no way to know whether the wrapping was successfull, so for now we only wrap C++ code that are called from Python tests.
+Without tests there is no way to know whether the wrapping was successful, so for now we only wrap C++ code that are called from Python tests.
 A single test might import from multiple submodules of the current package, so we found that it is more efficient to wrap by test as opposed to wrapping by module.